 The first way of cleaning home curtains is to put them in the washing machine with a very light detergent that is only enough to loosen the embedded dirt and grime without producing any discoloration or change in the texture of your fabric.

-This is a particularly fantastic alternative if your curtains are made of delicate material or if they are relatively modest in size and have enough area to be washed in the washing machine.
+This is a fantastic alternative if your curtains are made of delicate material or are relatively modest in size and have enough area to be washed in the washing machine.
 In all circumstances, keep the temperature low and use a gentle cycle to prevent causing harm to your curtains.

 If you are unclear if your curtain fabrics are machine washable, contact a local luxury curtain fabric vendor.
 These stores will be able to give you professional advice on how delicate your textiles are and how they will fare in a washing machine cycle.